theronhitchman/linear-algebra/index.md

 <div class="row">
   <div class="col-xs-12">
     <p class="lead">
       This is the course web site for Linear Algebra.
-I am mentoring two sections of this course this term.
-The two sections will run in parallel, with the same calendar and assignments.
+Here you can find all of the documentation for class, including a syllabus, a calendar, all of the assignments, the class workbook, and the class blog.
     </p>
   </div>
 </div>